 Articulate is seeking your input and support for care experienced young Scots ...

-Articulate is looking to recruit two new Trustees to support the development of the charity's strategic direction, quality assurance, risk management, fund-raising and good governance in line with our ambitious five-year plan.
+Articulate is looking to recruit new Trustees to support the development of the charity's strategic direction, quality assurance, risk management, fund-raising and good governance in line with our ambitious ten-year plan.

-We would particularly benefit from input by a professional who has legal expertise and we'd also benefit hugely from the guidance of a Trustee from a Black, Asian or Minority Ethnic background*.
+We would particularly benefit from input by people with lived experience of the care system and we'd also benefit hugely from the guidance of a Trustee from a Black, Asian or Minority Ethnic background*.
 ACT is committed to diversity and inclusion but at present, we have no Trustees of colour.
-We are very keen to address this deficit and welcome applicants with appropriate skills or experience from ethnically diverse communities.
+We are very keen to address this deficit and welcome applicants from ethnically diverse communities.

 * We acknowledge that these terms are far from perfect and are following conversations closely in the sector.